MSP Contract Terms to Negotiate

 Some MSPs include non-compete language that restricts your ability to work with other vendors.
 This is overreach and you should push back hard.
 You might want to bring in additional security monitoring, specialized compliance consulting, or other vendors for specific services.
 Non-compete language prevents that.

 Some MSPs even try to restrict you after the relationship ends.
 Language like "for 12 months after termination, you agree not to hire our employees or use competing vendors" is extremely restrictive.
-You shouldn't accept this.
+You should not accept this.
 You have the right to hire whoever you want and work with whatever vendors you want.

 Vendor lock-in also happens through proprietary systems.
 Ask the MSP: if we leave, can another vendor manage our systems?
 Or are our systems locked into your proprietary tools?
-If they're locked into proprietary tooling, you've just created a switching cost that effectively locks you in beyond the contract term.
+If they're locked into proprietary tooling, you've created a switching cost that effectively locks you in beyond the contract term.
 This should be a significant factor in your pricing negotiation because it represents real lock-in risk.

 Who owns the work the MSP creates?
 Documentation, configurations, scripts, custom tools?
 If the MSP owns this work, you can't transition to a new vendor without losing months of configuration work.
 You can't bring it in-house without hiring the MSP to explain it.